|Number of Traditional Undergraduates||40 (undergraduate)|

 Please identity the courses that students may choose from in order to satisfy common curriculum distribution requirements:

-English: Speech, Composition; Literature (American or English); History: Western Civilization or United States; Philosophy: Logic, Ethics, Philosophy of the Human Person; Theology: Fundamental Theology, Introduction to Sacred Scripture, Moral Theology; Foreign Language: Latin, Spanish, Italian; Fine Arts: Music or Art; Math: College Algebra, Calculus, Statistics; Natural Science: General Biology, Chemistry, Anatomy and Physiology; Social and Behavioral Sciences: Psychology, Economics
+English: Speech, Research & Rhetoric; Literature (American or English); History: Western Civilization or United States; Philosophy: Logic, Ethics, Philosophy of the Human Person; Theology: Fundamental Theology, Introduction to Sacred Scripture, Moral Theology; Foreign Language: Latin, Spanish; Fine Arts: Music or Art; Math: College Algebra, Statistics; Natural Science: General Biology; Social and Behavioral Sciences: Psychology, Flourishing of the Human Person

 How many credits are required for graduation and what percent are from core / distribution courses?